modula3/cm3/m3-sys/m3cc/gcc/gcc/config/sparc/sparc.md

   emit_insn (gen_movdf (adjust_address (operands[0], DFmode, 8),
 			gen_df_reg (set_src, 1)));
   DONE;
-}")
+})

-;; Sparc V9 conditional move instructions.
+;; SPARC V9 conditional move instructions.

-;; We can handle larger constants here for some flavors, but for now we keep ;; it simple and only allow those constants supported by all flavours.
+;; We can handle larger constants here for some flavors, but for now we keep ;; it simple and only allow those constants supported by all flavors.
 ;; Note that emit_conditional_move canonicalizes operands 2,3 so that operand ;; 3 contains the constant if one is present, but we handle either for ;; generality (sparc.c puts a constant in operand 2).